SpeedCodeNpo/ng-exercises/README.md

 ### Assignment goals :
 - Practice these RxJs creation operators:
-    - timer : Completes after set time.
+    - Subject : Creates a Subject Observable to multicast simultaneously to all of it's observers / subscribers.
-    - interval : Never ends, emits recurringly every time inteval set.
+    - BehaviorSubject : .

 ## App display:
 - The app displays 3 sections :